keonik/dev-portfolio/content/blog/using-tailwind-with-gatsby.md

 ### Designed to be customized

-Overwriting default configuration can be done in multiple places but I enjoy this setup
+Overwriting the default configuration can be done in multiple places but I enjoy this setup

 ```js
 // tailwind.config.js